Shoe Carnival (NASDAQ:SCVL) Updates FY 2021 Earnings Guidance

-Shoe Carnival (NASDAQ:SCVL) last posted its quarterly earnings data on Tuesday, August 24th.
-The company reported $1.54 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.55 by $0.99.
+Shoe Carnival (NASDAQ:SCVL) last released its quarterly earnings results on Tuesday, August 24th.
+The company reported $1.54 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.55 by $0.99.
+The firm had revenue of $332.23 million for the quarter.
 Shoe Carnival had a net margin of 9.21% and a return on equity of 32.38%.
-As a group, analysts expect that Shoe Carnival will post 4.43 EPS for the current year.
+Research analysts forecast that Shoe Carnival will post 4.43 earnings per share for the current year.

+A number of brokerages have issued reports on SCVL.
+Monness Crespi & Hardt began coverage on shares of Shoe Carnival in a research report on Thursday, August 19th.
+They set a buy rating and a $42.00 target price on the stock.
+Pivotal Research increased their target price on shares of Shoe Carnival from $44.00 to $46.00 and gave the stock a buy rating in a research report on Thursday, August 19th.

-In related news, Director Kent A. Kleeberger sold 1,500 shares of the stock in a transaction dated Friday, August 27th.
+In other Shoe Carnival news, Director Kent A. Kleeberger sold 1,500 shares of the stock in a transaction that occurred on Friday, August 27th.
 The shares were sold at an average price of $37.46, for a total transaction of $56,190.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Company insiders own 32.00% of the company’s stock.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Corporate insiders own 32.00% of the company’s stock.

 A hedge fund recently raised its stake in Shoe Carnival stock.
-Morgan Stanley raised its stake in Shoe Carnival, Inc. (NASDAQ:SCVL) by 107.7% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 89,235 shares of the company’s stock after acquiring an additional 46,270 shares during the quarter.
-Morgan Stanley owned about 0.31% of Shoe Carnival worth $6,388,000 as of its most recent filing with the Securities and Exchange Commission.
-Institutional investors own 32.06% of the company’s stock.
+Morgan Stanley boosted its stake in Shoe Carnival, Inc. (NASDAQ:SCVL) by 107.7% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 89,235 shares of the company’s stock after purchasing an additional 46,270 shares during the period.
+Morgan Stanley owned about 0.31% of Shoe Carnival worth $6,388,000 at the end of the most recent quarter.
+32.06% of the stock is currently owned by institutional investors and hedge funds.

 Shoe Carnival, Inc engages in the retail of footwear products.
 It offers casual and athletic footwear for men, women, and children under the Skechers, Clarks, Adidas, Crocs, New Balance, Converse, Roxy, Nike, Vans, Madden Girl, Sperry, Rampage, Keds, PUMA, Timberland, Koolaburra, Jellypop, and ASICS brands.